Painting by Keijo Pesonen

 Art Centre Väinölä is an idyllic wooden house in the shadow of birch trees in the centre of Varkaus.
 In three gallery rooms – White hall – Blue moment – Twilight – there are changing art exhibits throughout the year.
 Furthermore there is an extensive basic collection of graphics, watercolours and sculptures in the building.
-Väinölä has the studios of two artists, professional framing, and a shop that sells artist supplies and posters.
+Väinölä has professional framing, and a shop that sells artist supplies and posters.
 Visitors can rest in a cosy café.

 In addition to the exhibitions, a mesmerizing paper doll theatre will be presented.